mquintus/l33tcode-testcase-generator/README.md

 Doing the daily challenge on leetcode.com?
-Use these testcases to avoid submitting
+Use these testcases to avoid submitting `TLE`, `runtime error`, `out of bounds error`.

 # 2023-09-16 - 1631.
 Path With Minimum Effort